Master of Science in Supply Chain Management

 Admissions Requirements and Prerequisites

-The Master of Science in Supply Chain Management (SCMTMS) program is open to students who have earned a bachelor’s degree from an accredited institution and who can present evidence of their ability to do graduate work.
+The Master of Science in Supply Chain Management program is open to students who have earned a bachelor’s degree from an accredited institution and who can present evidence of their ability to do graduate work.
 “Evidence of ability” means superior grade-point average, an acceptable test score on the Graduate Management Admissions Test (GMAT) or Graduate Record Exam (GRE), and recommendations with respect to ability for successful pursuit of graduate-level work.
 Other admissions criteria can be considered on a case by case basis.
 Students from all academic backgrounds are encouraged to apply.
 Special consideration is given to applicants with work experience.